-3rd Floor, Map House 34-36 St Leonards Road Eastbourne, East Sussex BN21 3UT UK +44 (0) 1323 431666 Ecosystem Certification Organisation Governance Board Formal Adoption of NFS AM001.1 Methodology and Supporting Data and Maps, in replacement of NFS AM001.0 Following the NFS Technical Panel meeting held on 14th August 2013, it is hereby confirmed that the ECO Governance Board have agreed the changes to the NFS AM001.0 Methodology approved by the Chair, as detailed in the Minutes of the meeting, and hereby notifies the adoption of the modifications by the Natural Forest Standard.
-NFS AM001.1 [A Risk Based Methodology for Quantifying Natural Capital Credits Issued to Projects Operating under the Natural Forest Standard, with application in Amazonia] The NFS AM001.1 revision of the methodology is to be formally adopted for use by the Natural Forest Standard in replacement of NFS AM001.0 as of 22nd August 2013.
+3rd Floor, Map House 34-36 St Leonards Road Eastbourne, East Sussex BN21 3UT UK +44 (0) 1323 431666

+Ecosystem Certification Organisation Governance Board

+Formal Adoption of NFS AM001.1 Methodology and Supporting Data and Maps, in replacement of NFS AM001.0

+Following the NFS Technical Panel meeting held on 14th August 2013, it is hereby confirmed that the ECO Governance Board have agreed the changes to the NFS AM001.0 Methodology approved by the Chair, as detailed in the Minutes of the meeting, and hereby notifies the adoption of the modifications by the Natural Forest Standard.

+NFS AM001.1 [A Risk Based Methodology for Quantifying Natural Capital Credits Issued to Projects Operating under the Natural Forest Standard, with application in Amazonia]

+The NFS AM001.1 revision of the methodology is to be formally adopted for use by the Natural Forest Standard in replacement of NFS AM001.0 as of 22nd August 2013 and now extends the methodology review date set by the Technical Panel until 22nd August 2018.

 A copy of the Minutes is included herewith.